Skip to main content

 • DNS HTTPS RR.
 RFC 9460 HTTPS records advertise ALPN values directly in DNS.
 If the resolver returns one with h3 in it, the lib can skip the H2 detour entirely.
 Whether this fires depends on your DNS config in dns/.

-H1's the boring fallback.
-You land here when:
+H1 is the boring fallback.
+You land there when:

 • The TLS server hello returns http/1.1 in ALPN.
 The ALPNMismatchError path reuses the connection.